top of page

 1970: Junior High School Conference

-In addition to the normal program, the CFSC adds a statewide leadership conference specifically for Junior High Schools..
+In addition to the normal program, the CFSC adds a statewide leadership conference specifically for junior high schools.
+The following year CFSC elected its first junior high school president of the newly created junior high school division.

 1974: District Realignment

-The Federation formalized its structure with 6 districts based on the 6 federal congressional districts in Connecticut.
+The CFSC formalized its structure with 6 districts based on the 6 federal congressional districts in Connecticut.

 1977: A New Name

-In recognition of their longtime director of Student Activities, NASC (NatStuCo) created the “Dale Hawley Award.”
+In recognition of their longtime director of Student Activities, NASC created the “Dale Hawley Award.”
 Allowing states to recognize outstanding students.
+To better serve the needs of its members, the association forms three regions based off of the counties:: Eastern (Windham, New London), Central (Hartford, Middlesex, Tolland Counties), Western (Litchfield, New Haven, Fairfield)

 2003: Ron Nedovich Award

-Sarah Jones, then Executive Director of the Connecticut Association of Student Councils, is the first person to receive the Keeper of the Flame award from NAWD.
+Sarah Jones, then Executive Director of CASC, is the first person to receive the Keeper of the Flame Award from NAWD.
 (NA4SA)

 2011: Hosting a National Conference